-When Sound Reduction is active, the maximum speed of the VFD's will be limited to the Sound Reduction fan speed limit set point value...See Sound Reduction on page 92.
+When Sound Reduction is active, the maximum speed of the VFD's will be limited to the Sound Reduction fan speed limit set point value.
+When Sound Reduction priority is set to 'sound', the fan speed limit is applied at all times regardless of operating conditions.